ENG498-JCDD/Team3/src/snap-us-income-elig-fy20to26.md

 ## FY 2020-2026 SNAP Gross Monthly Income Limits for Household of 4 (in Contiguous United States/D.C./Guam/Virgin Islands, Alaska, and Hawaii)*

+The chart below plots annual changes in the monthly gross income limit (to qualify for SNAP benefits) for a 4-person household over six consecutive fiscal years (October 1, 2019 to September 30, 2026). [<em>Data from the USDA website.</em>]

 <!-- LINDGREN
   Wanted to show you how to simplify your notebook space by exporting/importing your chart components.